BlazeFTL/My-Filters/README.md

 ---

 ✅ After installation the filters will automatically update from GitHub.
+But then again you should manually update once

 ### Links
 * **Main Contribution Fork:** [UBO-Blazed](https://github.com/BlazeFTL/UBO-Blazed)